syncfusion-content/flutter-docs/Flutter/chart/zoom-pan.md

 ## Selection zooming

-By specifying [`enableSelectionZooming`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ZoomPanBehavior/enableSelectionZooming.html) property to true, you can double tap and drag to select a range on the chart to be zoomed in.
+By specifying [`enableSelectionZooming`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ZoomPanBehavior/enableSelectionZooming.html) property to true, you can long press and drag to select a range on the chart to be zoomed in.

 **Selection rectangle customization**